 Are Android updates getting slower?

-From KitKat, to Lollipop, to Marshmallow and now Nougat, each new version of Android appears to be hitting fewer devices and doing so in a slower fashion (see the chart below).
+From KitKat, to Lollipop, to Marshmallow, Nougat and now Oreo, each new version of Android appears to be hitting fewer devices and doing so in a slower fashion (see the chart below).
 Why is that?
 It’s possible that OEMs are becoming less concerned with rolling out updates quickly, which would explain the weaker curve in the graph below, but this likely isn’t the major issue (OEMs are probably well aware of the importance consumers places on timely Android updates).

 However, the increased rate of release for major Android versions may be one of the big reasons for the shape of the graph above.
 Jelly Bean was out for about 16 months before KitKat arrived.
 KitKat stuck around for slightly over a year followed by Lollipop which just scraped past 11 months before Marshmallow hit the scene.
-Then Marshmallow itself was only out for ten and a half months before Nougat showed up in mid-August.
+Then Marshmallow was only out for ten and a half months before Nougat showed up in mid-August.
+Oreo is the only software version to buck the trend, releasing almost a year to the day after Nougat.
 Shorter OS version shelf lives equal lower market penetration.